12 Possible Reasons Your Credit Card Application Was Denied

 You're Not Old Enough to Get a Credit Card

 If you’re under age 18, your application is likely to be denied because you're under the legal age to get a credit card.
-There are some exception.
+There are some exceptions.
 For example, you may be able to get approved for a credit card if you have your own income and you’ve already been added as an authorized user to your parents’ credit card.

 You Didn't Completely Fill out the Application